OTTO

 Otto Projected Revenue by Stream (USD millions)

-Fixed-scope orchestration builds plus operate retainers.
-Lowest-risk near-term revenue; funds the rest of the model.
+Services revenue from custom orchestration builds plus operate retainers.
+Continues through the lifetime of the company.

 Y1: $0